 I earned a Bachelor of Arts Degree from the University of Nebraska at Lincoln in 2000 and a Master of Science Degree in Community Counseling from the University of Nebraska at Omaha in 2010.
 I have been licensed by the State of Nebraska as a Licensed Mental Health Professional since 2010, and I am a member of the American Counseling Association and the Association of Private Practice Therapists.
 I am experienced at working with adult individuals, who need help with anxiety, depression, grief, and trauma.
 I also work with clients with severe, persistent menta...

 I am licensed in Nebraska with 6 years of professional work experience.
 Prior to becoming a therapist, I worked in education and still do some educational consulting.
 Immediately after leaving education, I worked in the field of sexual health as a consultant and mental health provider.
 I have experience in helping clients with stress and anxiety, parenting issues, motivation, self esteem, confidence, & depression.
 When appropriate, I still love to work on empowering people within their sexuality and reducing any shame messages that society tends to send around ...

-I am licensed in Nebraska and Kansas with 8 years of professional work experience.
-I have experience in helping clients with stress and anxiety, family conflicts, trauma and abuse, & depression.
+I am licensed in Nebraska with 20 years of professional work experience.
+I have experience in helping clients with stress and anxiety, relationship issues, family conflicts, & trauma and abuse.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.